Dark Mode

 4. Mobile-First Web Design

-Mobile-first web design (MFW) is an approach to web design that prioritizes the mobile user experience.
+Mobile-first web design (MFW) prioritizes the mobile user experience.

 5. User Experience (UX) Design